July 14, 2021

 - traffic accidents

 - mental health disorders

-In fact, alcohol is one of the most significant contributors to preventable disease in Australia, especially among men aged 25-44 years.1, 6
+In fact, alcohol is one of the most significant contributors to preventable disease in Australia, especially among men aged 25-44 years.1

-For people who consume high amounts of alcohol regularly, or who are dependent on alcohol, reducing or abstaining from alcohol can result in experiencing withdrawal symptoms.
-These can include sweating, anxiety or agitation, nausea and vomiting, tremors or insomnia.10 In these instances, sudden withdrawal can be extremely dangerous and should be done under medical supervision.
+For people who regularly consume high amounts of alcohol, or who are dependent on alcohol, cutting back or abstaining can be dangerous and should be done under medical supervision.
 It can cause increased heart rate and blood pressure which can lead to stroke or heart attack.8

 Help is available

 If you would like to withdraw from alcohol, or are supporting a loved one through withdrawal, there are a few options for doing it safely.
 You can opt for:

 - support from a service or facility, as an outpatient or resident